 Monitor daily events and your puppy's individual habits when setting up a schedule.
 With very young puppies, you should expect to take the puppy out:

 - First thing in the morning

 - Last thing at night

 This could have you running for the piddle pad, backyard, or street a dozen times or more in a 24-hour period.
 If you work, make some kind of arrangement (bringing your pup to the office, hiring a dog walker) to keep that schedule.
 The quicker you convey the idea that there is an approved place to potty and places that are off limits, the quicker you’ll be able to put this messy chapter behind you.

 You have to watch your puppy carefully to learn her individual signals and rhythms.
 Some puppies may be able to hold it longer than others.
 Some will have to go out every time they play or get excited.
 Some will stop in the middle of a play session, pee, and play on.
 As with human babies, canine potty habits are highly idiosyncratic.

 Control the Diet

 Puppies have immature digestive systems, so they can’t really handle a lot of food.
 That’s why it is recommended that you break up the feedings into three small meals.
-Another thing to keep in mind is the food itself, which should be the highest quality whether you choose kibble or home-prepared meals.
+Another thing to keep in mind is the food itself, which should be the highest quality.
 Whatever you choose, make sure it agrees with your puppy.

 If your dog has an accident, says Dr. Burch, don't make a fuss, just clean up the mess.
 A cleaner that also kills odors will remove the scent so the dog will not use it in the future.
 Blot up liquid on the carpet before cleaning the rug.